 30 Days | Get to know the team and build relationships.
 Learn the roles, responsibilities, and processes of the team leader position.
 Become familiar with company policies and procedures related to the job.

 60 Days | Develop a better understanding of the team’s performance metrics, goals, and objectives.
-Create systems and procedures to ensure the team is meeting expectations.
-Identify areas of improvement and suggest plans for implementing change.
+Create systems and procedures to ensure the team has clear expectations.
+Identify pain points and areas of improvement and suggest plans for implementing change.

 90 Days | Monitor the team’s progress and make any necessary adjustments.
 Evaluate team performance, provide feedback, and implement any action plans for improvement.
-Establish relationships with other teams to facilitate collaboration.
+Establish relationships with other teams and key stakeholders to facilitate collaboration.

 120 Days | Build a culture of continuous improvement by encouraging team development and learning activities.
-Demonstrate strong leadership skills and create an environment of trust and respect.
+Demonstrate strong leadership skills and create an environment of trust and respect that empowers employees.
 Monitor team progress and document results for use as future reference points.